jlake/EasyPDO/README.md

     $data = $db->fetchCol($sql, $bind);
 ```
 # 4. Transaction methods
-same as original PDO class, but can be nested.
+Same as original PDO class, but can be nested.

 ## Example
 ```php